Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 The genome of JCVI-syn3A is stored in a standard GenBank file available from [NCBI (Accession: CP016816.2)](https://www.ncbi.nlm.nih.gov/nuccore/CP016816.2/).
 GenBank files contain far more than nucleotide sequences—they include feature annotations, coding regions, protein translations, and more.

 Open the GenBank file in `.../input_data/` with a text editor and search for **JCVISYN3A_0011**.
-You'll see the entry shown below. **JCVISYN3A_0011** is the locus tag for a protein-coding gene, where the prefix identifies the organism (JCVI-syn3A) and `0011` is the locus number—heavily used in the model to distinguish genes, RNAs, and proteins.
+You'll see the entry shown below. **JCVISYN3A_0011** is the locus tag for a protein-coding gene, where the prefix identifies the organism (JCVI-syn3A); `0011` is the locus number—heavily used in the model to distinguish genes, RNAs, and proteins.
 This gene spans nucleotides 15153 to 16799.
 Its product is a *Nucleoside Transporter ABC substrate-binding protein*, part of a ribonucleoside ABC transporter complex that imports nucleosides into Syn3A.

 <p align="center">
   <img src="../figs/figs_WCM/jcvisyn3a_0011.png" width="300" alt="GenBank entry JCVISYN3A_0011"> <br>